thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step1.md

 # Step 1 - Start initial Prometheus servers

-In this tutorial, we will be using three Prometheus Servers.
+In this tutorial, we will be using two Prometheus Servers.

-1. We have one Prometheus server in some eu1 cluster.
+* We have one Prometheus server in eu1 region and one Prometheus servers scraping the same target in us1 region.
-2. We have 2 replica Prometheus servers in some us1 cluster that scrapes the same targets.

 ## Prometheus Configuration Files